artsy/artsy.github.io/_posts/2021-01-11-strategies-for-small-focused-pull-requests.markdown

 We probably review infrastructural changes differently than we review implementation changes:

-* Infrastructural work deserves scrutiny for the abstractions it introduces and how it might affect performance or future implementations.
+- Infrastructural work deserves scrutiny for the abstractions it introduces and how it might affect performance or future implementations.
 These kinds of changes introduce new patterns to the codebase and we want to make sure they're useful and usable patterns.

-* An individual implementation gets more scrutiny on user-facing details.
+- An individual implementation gets more scrutiny on user-facing details.
 It's probably combining _existing_ patterns, so we'll spend less time looking at abstractions.
 We'll spend more time confirming it works for our users.

-When a large PR combines wide, shallow, abstract work with tall, narrow, concrete work, it requires the reviewer to shift between two different mindsets.
-You might consider breaking your PR into two: one containing the wide infrastructural work, and one containing the tall implementation work.
+When a large PR combines wide, shallow, abstract work with deep, narrow, concrete work, it requires the reviewer to shift between two different mindsets.
+You might consider breaking your PR into two: one containing the wide infrastructural work, and one containing the deep implementation work.
 This allows reviewers to focus on abstractions in one PR and user-facing details in the other.

 Some examples of infrastructural changes that could be separated from implementation work: